entroform/style-chemistry/docs/concepts.md

   ),
   'ink': (
     'set': (
+      #5C6370,
+      #454A54,
+      #2E3138,
+      #121721,
     ),
     'selectors': (
+      'lightest': 1,
+      'lighter': 2,
+      'light': 3,
+      'ink': 4,
     ),
-    'default': 3,
+    'default': 4,
   ),
 );
 ```

 ## Getters

 Getters are functions that resolve a value from a Set or SuperSet.
+Although getter functions can accept a set index, it is generally good practice to use selectors when trying to get a value from a set.

 ## Elements

-Elements are composed of the following **16 Sets** and **1 SuperSet** (`colors`) listed below and their getters.
+Elements are composed of, and restricted to, the following **16 Sets** and **1 SuperSet** (`colors`).

-This is the canonical order of elements:
+They are listed below, in canonica order, with their associated getter function names:

 | Element | Type | Getter |
 |---|---|---|